The following is a snapshot of a mental dialogue with God re. being a woman and wondering how on earth some aspects of that are a reflection of *Him.

 Where their voice is not heard….”
 (Psalm 19:1-3)

-Keep your dialogue going, and don’t forget to turn your face every so often to the One Who Is Always Listening….He loves looking at you, and you may find Peace or Rest for a worried soul instantly…
+Keep your dialogue on, and don’t forget to turn your face every so often to the One Always Listening.
+You’re loved and may find Peace or Rest for a worried heart…

 artwork credit: painting- Liz Lemon Swindle, photo- Liz Katz